social-streets/the-slice/site-template/src/data/articles/jewish-anarchism-socialism-19th-century.md

   - "features"
 featuredImage: "/images/rudolf-rocker-jewish-anarchist-tower-hamlets-east-london.jpg"
 author: "alice-chapman"
-excerpt: "Rudolf Rocker.
+description: "Rudolf Rocker.
 Source, unknown"
 ---

 A group of progressive Jewish thinkers, who came to England in the late 1800s to flee persecution, helped to unionize the East End's biggest trades